 Some people are guided by religious beliefs, others by spiritual ideas.
 You may not share the same knowledge or understanding of spirituality as your partner.
 But you should know the foundations of their belief and share yours to build a greater bond in marriage.

-Also you might be belonging to the same religion but how you follow it might be different.
+Also, you might belong to the same religion, but how you follow it might be different.
 Your partner might have attended Sunday mass all their life but you made it to church only once a year on Christmas.

 5. Do you cling on to the past?

 Does either of you have a habit of holding on to the past?
 Does this mean decades-old issues will be raked up in every fight?
-Clinging on to the past can be damaging.
+Clinging on to the past and using that to cause hurt can be damaging to any relationship.

 Old issues and problems must not, under any circumstances, be used in the present.
 Maybe some personal therapy can help the affected person learn how to let the past bury its dead.